Titus-afk/front-codechallenge/README.md

+# I have taken up task - 2 for the challenge and completed it.

 # Frond End Developer - Code Challenge

 As a front-end developer, you must do a code challenge.
 You have 3 options: